-E. HERS-Verified Drain Water Heat Recovery System
+F. HERS-Verified Drain Water Heat Recovery System

 This table lists the requirements for all central recirculation systems.
 HERS rater must ensure all the requirements in this table are met.

 01 Drain Water Heat Recovery Manufacturer’s name- Enter the name of the Manufacturer.